KNOXVILLE - Alex Bullard's wait didn't reach the summer.

-The NCAA ruled quickly on the offensive lineman’s bid for eligibility next season through a hardship waiver, clearing Bullard to play this season with the Volunteers instead of having to sit out a season after he transferred from Notre Dame in January.
+The NCAA, according to Tennessee associate athletic director for communications Jimmy Stanton, ruled quickly on the offensive lineman's bid for eligibility next season through a hardship waiver, clearing Bullard to play this season with the Volunteers instead of having to sit out a season after he transferred to UT from Notre Dame in January.

-Fortunately for the Vols, Bullard chose to walk on in Knoxville and became one of the biggest surprises of spring practice with his size and ability.
-He was working on making a switch to center when he moved out to first-team right tackle after Ja’Wuan James’ spring was cut short with mononucleosis.
+Fortunately for the Vols, Bullard chose to walk on in Knoxville and became one of the biggest surprises of spring practice with his ability.
+He was working on making a switch to center when he moved out to first-team right tackle when Ja'Wuan James' spring was cut short due to mononucleosis.

 "Alex was a surprise just because he landed on our program and we didn't know much about him," Vols coach Derek Dooley said after UT's spring game.
 "He really just played great.
 He's going to really help us."

 Now he'll get to help the Vols as soon as next season.